karelbondan/Wolf/README.md

-# Gonpachiro
+# Wolf

-The final project for Introduction to Programming / Program Design Methods
+The final project for Introduction to Programming / Program Design Methods<br/>
 2020/2021

-> And yeah, you guessed it.
-The name of this project is taken from the infamous anime of this year (2020), Demon Slayer.
+### What is Wolf?

-### What is Gonpachiro?
+Wolf is a virtual assistant program written in Python, as you can see on the right side of this note.

-This Gonpachiro has no relation with the original Gonpachiro from Demon Slayer, this Gonpachiro is a virtual assistant program written in Python, as you can see on the right side of this note.
+Wolf also features user interface.
+User can customize some of Wolf's features such as their name, their preffered background color, and their profile picture.

 ### Features (as of 29th December 2020)